mihirgan06/smartCapture/README.md

 # SmartCapture - Event to Calendar

-SmartCapture is a modern web application that automatically extracts event information from screenshots and generates calendar files (.ics) that can be added to any calendar application.
+SmartCapture is a modern web application that automatically extracts event information from screenshots using OCR technology and generates calendar files (.ics) that can be added to any calendar application.

 ## Features

-✨ **AI-Powered Extraction** - Uses OpenAI's Vision API (GPT-4o) to intelligently parse event details from screenshots
+🔍 **OCR-Powered Extraction** - Uses Tesseract.js to extract text from images with intelligent parsing

 📸 **Multiple Upload Options** - Upload files, drag & drop, or paste directly from clipboard